Robert Smigel: Personal life

-Smigel has a wife, Michelle, and three children.
-Michelle and Robert serve on the board of NEXT for AUTISM, formerly New York Collaborates for Autism, a non-profit organization founded in 2003 to address the needs of autistic individuals and their families, as their eldest child has autism.
+Smigel and Saks serve on the board of NEXT for AUTISM, formerly New York Collaborates for Autism, a non-profit organization founded in 2003 to address the needs of autistic individuals and their families, as their eldest child has autism.
 Smigel created the Night of Too Many Stars, a biannual celebrity fundraiser to benefit autism education.
-He won a writing Emmy for the 2012 broadcast of Night of Too Many Stars.
+He won an Primetime Emmy Award for Outstanding Interactive Program for the 2012 broadcast of Night of Too Many Stars at the 65th Primetime Emmy Awards.